marhan/spring-boot-micrometer-sample/README.md

 cd spring-boot
 ./gradlew clean bootRun -Denvironment=local
 ```
-The monitoring systems are not connected, if the app is running locally.
+The monitoring systems are not connected, if the app runs locally.

 # Find metrics